timkg/trademob-test/README.md

-Trademob node.js dev test
+# Trademob node.js dev test

+## Dependencies:
+ - mysql
+ - redis
+ - mocha

+## Known bugs:
+ - mysql closes connection after +- 10sec and crashes process.
+Use connection pool?

-To run tests:
+## To run tests:
 npm test

-Assumptions
+## To run server:
+npm start

+## Assumptions:
-Coupon server accepts requests over HTTP from an internal VPN, all requests are thus to be considered as coming from a trusted source
+Coupon server accepts requests over HTTP from an internal VPN, all requests are thus to be considered as coming coming from a trusted source

-The following set of information is provided for each coupon request:
+## The following set of information needs to be provided for each coupon request:
- - user IP
+ - user IP (string)
- - campaign id
+ - campaign id (int)